 So now that April’s spending has been broken down, I can see exactly where each dollar went, and I know what to look at when I budget for next month.
 Taking a look at my spending can help us both see how small things and unexpected things add up, and seeing this laid out in black and white can help us improve our financial planning.
 Plus it shows just how important it is to include an amount for unexpected expenses in our budgets.

 What changes will you make next month so you can better track your spending?
 Where will you cut back within your budget?
-Leave a comment or email me at livbygraceblog@gmail.
+Leave a comment and let me know!

 More posts you might like: